 May the Force be with you.

 Star Wars belongs to Disney, while Age of Rebellion and its related products are the property of Fantasy Flight Games.
-Today’s adventure and the characters therein are actually from Strongholds of Resistance.
 Any other products used or mentioned within the game remain the property of their respective creators, and player character names and concepts remain the intellectual property of their respective players.
 If you like what Cannibal Halfling Gaming is doing and want to help, please consider telling your friends about us and/or pledging your support on Patreon!